 He tried twice and failed both times.
 The second failure occurred in 168.
-On this expedition, the Romans decided to protect Egypt and opposed his expansion.
+On this expedition, the Romans opposed his expansion.
 Antiochus had made extensive preparations for this expedition and was determined to conquer something.
 Since he was deterred from Egypt, he turned his fury towards the Jewish people and especially the city of Jerusalem.

 Initially, Antiochus and his forces approached Jerusalem under a banner of peace.
-When the army entered the city, they began to slaughter innocent people and even sold them into slavery.
+When the army entered the city, they began to slaughter innocent people.
 As part of his desecration, he invaded the Temple precincts.
-He erected a temple of Zeus and sacrificed a pig on God’s altar of sacrifice.
+He erected a pagan altar on top of God’s altar of sacrifice.
 They made sacrifices to these gods with unclean animals on the 25th day of every month.
 He declared himself to be god.

 The Jewish people did not remain silent.
-Antiochus sent his henchmen into the country side to compel Jewish people to sacrifice to the Greek gods and eat unclean animal meat.
-Among the first men to resist this apostasy was Judeas Maccabeus.
+Antiochus sent his generals into the country side to compel Jewish people to sacrifice to the Greek gods and eat unclean animal meat.
+Among the first men to resist this apostasy was Mattathias.
 He refused to compromise his beliefs and fought back.
 He led a group that would later become called the Maccabees.

 As part of rededicating the Temple, they had to relight the menorah.
-According to Jewish legend, they only found one container of pure oil that had not been defiled.
+According to Jewish legend (found in the Talmud), they only found one container of pure oil that had not been defiled.
 The account goes on to say that they lit the menorah on faith and this one container of oil lasted eight days (the entire time of the rededication).
 This event is called the Hanukkah miracle.

 Let’s start by examining the primary sources nearest these events.
 A primary source is a person, artifact, or some historical record that is contemporary to the time period being examined.

-The first book of Maccabees was written about the time that the events surrounding the Hanukah story occurred.
+The first book of Maccabees was written nearest the time of the Hanukah story.
 This book describes the invasion of the Greeks, the courageous resistance of the Jewish people, and their victory.
 In it, the re-lighting of the menorah is told.

 “They burned incense on the altar and lighted lamps on the lampstand, and these gave light in the Temple” (1 Maccabees 4:50).
 The re-lighting of the Menorah is recounted as a significant event in the rededication of the Temple.
 This account also mentions how the menorah and altar of incense brought light to the Temple.
 Thus, the light emanating from the menorah (and the altar of incense) is a central theme of the rededication.
 However, there is no mention that there was a lack of oil for the menorah or that it burned eight days on a one-day supply.

 Another historical work completed after the Hanukkah story is called the second book of Maccabees.
 The name for this work can be a little deceiving.
-It is commonly called the second book of Maccabees, but it was a summary of a five volume series written by Jason of Cyrene (2 Maccabees 2:19-25).
+It was a summary of a five volume series written by Jason of Cyrene (2 Maccabees 2:19-25).
 The author of second Maccabees describes the “mass of material” available in Jason’s work.
 These volumes recounted the story of Judas Maccabeus and the rededication of the Temple.
 Second Maccabees mentions the relighting of the menorah (2 Macc.
 10:3).
-It does not mention the Hanukkah miracle.
-The five volumes by Jason might have contained more details about the lightning of the menorah.
+It does not mention a Hanukkah miracle.
+The five volumes by Jason might have contained more details about this event.
 Unfortunately, these volumes have been lost.